-You can engage in TMH in a private space that is comfortable to you (e.g., bedroom or office at home or stationary car).
+- You can engage in TMH in a private space that is comfortable to you (e.g., bedroom, home office, or stationary car).

-Depending on your living situation it may be difficult to find a private space for sessions.
+- Depending on your living situation it may be difficult to find a private space for sessions.
 There may be distracting factors in your home (e.g., pets, noise from roommates or family) that you may need to address.
-Clinicians can help you brainstorm other private options such as sitting in a stationary vehicle, using a private bathroom/closet, or being in a private outdoor area.
+Clinicians can help you brainstorm other private options such as sitting in a stationary vehicle, using a private room on campus, or being in a private outdoor area.

-You may not always have consistent access to a phone, computer, or internet with reliable bandwidth.
-The Counseling Center can coordinate for you to use a private room in the center (limited availability) to conduct your TMH appointment.
+- You may not always have consistent access to a phone, computer, or internet with reliable bandwidth.

 - Sometimes clients find it difficult to feels as “connected” during TMH sessions as they do during in-person sessions.
 You are welcome to discuss this with the clinician to find opportunities to improve the connection.